Ethics for Local Elected Officials Live and On Demand Webinars

 NOTE: The County and Municipal Government in North Carolina Book-2nd edition which contains Article 7 above has just been released.
 This reference book provides a comprehensive treatment of the legal foundations, organization, and the administration of the North Carolina's counties and cities.
 This book describes the legal framework and common administrative practices that are currently in use and explains what counties and cities in North Carolina do, and how they do it.
 It is designed to meet the needs of elected and appointed county and city board members and employees who carry out the day-to-day functions mandated and authorized for local governments.
 It is available hard bound or electronic versions.
 You can find the book by clicking here.
 Articles can also be purchased individually.

 To be reviewed/completed at least 1-2 weeks prior to the LIVE webinar or 3-5 days prior to viewing the On Demand webinar.
-Click on the following link: PREPARATION CHECKLIST
+Click on the following link to test your equipment, find out where to get your forms, and how to access the webinar.
+PREPARATION CHECKLIST

 All elected officials of North Carolina cities, counties, unified governments, sanitary districts, and consolidated city-counties.